WiiLink24/WiiLink24.github.io/faq.md

 - You'll want to check out our [instructions on wii.guide]({{ site.guide }}) for simple, easy to follow instructions to get everything installed.
 - For video streaming channels from Striim Network, see their [installation guide]({{ site.guide_striim }})!
+- For Demae Dominos, see the [installation guide](https://wii.guide/wiilink-demae-dominos)

 ### How do I update a WiiLink channel?